 The Raleigh area offers a range of public, charter, and private school options.
 However, school assignments are determined by district structure and zoning rather than neighborhood name alone.
 Having a clear understanding of how the system operates allows families to make informed and confident decisions.

-Below is a practical overview to help relocating families navigate the process.
+Below is a practical overview to help relocating families navigate the process and better understand how schools connect to housing decisions throughout the Raleigh area.

 1. Wake County Public School System Overview